 (a) The Annual General Meeting of the Federation shall be held in each year at such place as the Federation Executive shall determine and preferably within three months of the end of the financial year.
 The business to be transacted shall be the consideration of the Annual Report and Accounts covering the year’s activities; the election of the Officers and the fixing of the Annual Subscription; and consideration of any other matter submitted by the Federation Executive or Advisory Committee or any member.

 (b) Any such other matter, Resolutions, Notices of Motion and Remits for inclusion in the agenda of any Annual General Meeting shall be in the Secretary’s hands no later than twenty eight clear days prior to the date of the Annual General Meeting.

-(c) Any such other matter, Resolutions, Notices of Motion and Remits received by the Secretary in accordance with Rule 10(b) shall be mailed to all members twenty one days prior to the Annual General Meeting.
+(c) Any such other matter, Resolutions, Notices of Motion and Remits received by the Secretary in accordance with Rule 10(b) shall be mailed or emailed to all members twenty one days prior to the Annual General Meeting.
 The failure for any reason of any member to receive such notice shall not invalidate any meeting or the proceedings thereof.

 (d) Voting at Annual General Meetings shall be on the basis of one vote for each subscription paid and proxies shall be allowed.

 (a) The management of the Federation shall be in the hands of the Federation Executive consisting of the President, two vice Presidents and Immediate Past President and those appointed in accordance with Rule 12 (c)The Federation Executive shall have power to manage the business and affairs of the Federation and to exercise any of the powers and objects of the Federation referred to in Rule 3 hereof, The Federation Executive shall meet preferably at least three times each year, but additional meetings may be held as necessary in the interests of the efficient performance of the functions of the Federation.